rackerlabs/support-how-to/content/cloud-servers/rackspace-open-cloud-reference-architecture.md

 Cloud load balancers have multiple balancing options, and support SSL termination for secure sites.

-2. [Rackspace Cloud Servers](http://www.rackspace.com/cloud/public/servers/): Cloud Servers can be a modular for secure sites.
+2. [Rackspace Cloud Servers](http://www.rackspace.com/cloud/public/servers/): Cloud Servers can be modular for secure sites.

 3. **MySQL**: MySQL replication is important for redundancy and failover.